-SECTION 7 Rules for ownership of durable medical equipment 45 CHADTED A: M edical Benefits Chart (what is covered and what you pay) 47 SECTION 1 Understanding your out-of-pocket costs for covered services.
-SECTION 2 Use the Medical Benefits Chart to find out what is covered and how much you will pay SECTION 3 What services are not covered by the plan?
-111 CHAPTER 5: U sing the plan's coverage for Part D prescription drugs .115 SECTION 1 Introduction 116 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 116 SECTION 3 Your drugs need to be on the plan's "Drug List" 120 SECTION 4 There are restrictions on coverage for some drugs 122 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+SECTION 7 Rules for ownership of durable medical equipment 45 CHAPTER 4: Medical Benefits Chart (what is covered and what you pay) 47 SECTION 1 SECTION 2 SECTION 3 CHAPTER 5: Using the plan's coverage for Part D prescription drugs 115 SECTION 1 Introduction 116 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service 116 SECTION 3 Your drugs need to be on the plan's "Drug List" 120 SECTION 4 There are restrictions on coverage for some drugs 122 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
 123 SECTION 6 What if your coverage changes for one of your drugs?
 126 SECTION 7 What types of drugs are not covered by the plan?
-128 SECTION 8 Filling a prescription 128 SECTION 9 Part D drug coverage in special situations 129 SECTION 10 Programs on drug safety and managing medications 130 CHAPTER 6: W hat you pay for your Part D prescription drugs 133 SECTION 1 Introduction SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you go the drug SECTION 3 We send you reports that explain payments for your drugs and which payment stage you in SECTION 4 There is no deductible for Care N' Care Choice Premium (PPO) 138 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share SECTION 6 Costs in the Coverage Gap Stage 142 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 143 SECTION 8 Part D Vaccines.
-What you pay for depends on how and where you get them 143 sking us to pay our share of a bill you have received for covered medical rices or drugs 146
+128 SECTION 8 Filling a prescription 128 SECTION 9 Part D drug coverage in special situations 129 SECTION 1 0 Programs on drug safety and managing medications 130 CHAPTER 6: What you pay for your Part D prescription drugs 133 SECTION 1 Introduction 134 SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when yo the drug SECTION 3 We send you reports that explain payments for your drugs and which payment stage in • SECTION 4 There is no deductible for Care N' Care Choice Plus (PPO) 138 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you your share SECTION 6 Costs in the Coverage Gap Stage 142 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drug gs143 SECTION 8 Part D Vaccines.
+What you pay for depends on how and where you get them 143 CHAPTER 7: Asking us to pay our share of a bill you have received for covered medical Ī se rvices or drugs 146